Bull Durham: Plot

 Thrown into the mix is Annie, a "baseball groupie" and lifelong spiritual seeker who has latched onto the "Church of Baseball" and has, every year, chosen one player on the Bulls to be her lover and student.
 Annie flirts with both Crash and Ebby and invites them to her house, but Crash walks out, saying he's too much of a veteran to "try out" for anything.
-Before he leaves, Crash further sparks Annie's interest with a memorable speech listing the things he "believes in", ending with, "I believe in long, slow, deep, soft, wet kisses that last three days...
+But before he leaves, Crash sparks Annie's interest with a memorable speech listing the things he "believes in", ending with, "I believe in long, slow, deep, soft, wet kisses that last three days...
 Good night".

 Despite some animosity between them, Annie and Crash work, in their own ways, to shape Ebby into a big-league pitcher.
-Annie plays mild bondage games, reads poetry to him, and gets him to think in different ways (and gives him the nickname "Nuke").
+Annie plays mild bondage games, reads poetry to him, gets him to try different mental approaches to pitching, and gives him the nickname "Nuke", after Annie compares his overeagerness to a "nuclear meltdown."

-Crash forces Nuke to learn "not to think" by letting the catcher make the pitching calls (memorably at two points telling the batters what pitch is coming after Nuke shakes off his signs), and lectures him about the pressure of facing major league hitters who can hit his "heat" (fastballs).
-Crash also talks about the pleasure of life in major league, which he briefly lived for "the 21 greatest days of my life" and to which he has tried for years to return.
-Meanwhile, as Nuke matures, the relationship between Annie and Crash grows, until it becomes obvious that the two of them are a more appropriate match, except for the fact that Annie and Nuke are currently a couple.
+Crash forces Nuke to learn "not to think" by letting the catcher make the pitching calls.
+After Nuke shakes off his signs, Crash twice tells the batters what pitch is coming, leading to both players hitting home runs; he also lectures Nuke about the pressure of facing major league hitters who can hit his "heat" (fastballs).
+Crash talks about life in the major leagues, which he lived for "the 21 greatest days of my life" and to which he has tried for years to return.
+Meanwhile, as Nuke matures, the relationship between Annie and Crash grows, until it becomes obvious that the two of them are a more appropriate match.

-After a rough start, Nuke becomes a dominant pitcher by mid-season, adding to the Bulls' good fortunes and, in the end, he is called up to the major leagues.
-This incites jealous anger in Crash, who is frustrated by Nuke's failure to recognize all the talent he was blessed with.
-Nuke leaves, Annie ends their relationship, and Crash overcomes his jealousy to leave Nuke with some final words of advice.
-The Bulls, now having no use for Nuke's mentor, release Crash.
-Crash then presents himself at Annie's house and the two consummate their attraction with a weekend-long lovemaking session.
+After a rough start, Nuke becomes a dominant pitcher by mid-season, adding to the Bulls' good fortunes; in the end, he is called up to the major leagues.
+This incites jealous anger in Crash, who is frustrated by Nuke's failure to value the rare talent he has.
+Nuke leaves, Annie ends their relationship, and Crash overcomes his jealousy enough to leave Nuke with some final words of advice.

+The Bulls, now having no use for Nuke's mentor, call up a younger catcher and release Crash.
+Crash presents himself at Annie's house and the two consummate their attraction with a weekend-long lovemaking session.
 Crash then leaves Annie's house to seek a further minor-league position.

+Nuke is seen one last time, being interviewed by the press as a major leaguer, reciting the clichéd answers that Crash had taught him earlier.
 Crash joins another team, the Asheville Tourists, and breaks the minor-league record for career home runs.
-Nuke is seen one last time, being interviewed by the press as a major leaguer, reciting the clichéd answers that Crash had taught him earlier.
-Crash then retires as a player and returns to Durham, where Annie tells him she's ready to give up her annual affairs with "boys."
+He then retires as a player and returns to Durham, where Annie tells him she's ready to give up her annual affairs with "boys."
 Crash tells her that he is thinking about becoming a manager for a minor-league team in Visalia.
 The film ends with Annie and Crash dancing in Annie's candle-lit living room.